-Under the RenovAR tender program, power purchase agreements have already been awarded to more than 4 GW.
-Scatec entered the market in 2017 and is currently constructing a 117 MW solar power plant in partnership with Equinor that will be owned 50% by Scatec and 50% by Equinor..
+Scatec entered the market in 2017 and is currently operating a 117 MW solar power plant in partnership with Equinor, owned 50% by Scatec Solar and 50% by Equinor.

 With focus on renewable energy and a well-developed regulatory framework, the solar market in Brazil has significant long-term potential.
 Scatec is taking an active part in developing solar projects in the country.

 In 2017, Scatec entered a partnership with Equinor for solar development in Brazil and the partners have realised the 162 MW Apodi project together.

 An attractive support scheme for solar power led to a strong market growth in the Czech Republic from 2009 to 2011.
 There has since this time been limited growth in the solar market in the country.
 Scatec developed and built four solar power plants in 2009 and 2010 with a total capacity of 20 MW.

 The Egyptian Government launched a solar Feed-in-Tariff programme in 2015 with a goal of generating 20% of energy from renewable sources by 2022.
 With a planned capacity of 1.8 GW and covering 36 km², the Benban site near Aswan was in 2019 the world’s largest one-site solar project.
 Scatec entered the market in 2015 and with 380 MW in operation, the company is the largest solar developer in Egypt.